leo3tian/ultravox-doc-chat/README.md

 ### About

-Web app that lets you speak to a web document.
-Built using [Ultravox AI](https://ultravox.ai/).
+Web app that lets you speak naturally to a PDF document.
+Built using [Ultravox AI](https://ultravox.ai/) voice AI platform.

 ### Try it out
 From /ultravox-doc-chat/